h4ppyd4ys/h4ppyd4ys.github.io/_pages/home.md

   - image_path: /assets/images/cosmic.jpg
     alt: "cosmic"
     title: "Cosmic Adventures"
-    excerpt: "Transforming light.
-Nomadic adventures with a 1995 VW Campervan and a lifelong passion for the night sky realized through astro photography."
+    excerpt: "Nomadic travels in a 1995 VW Campervan to realize a lifelong passion for the night sky in the form of Astrophotography and transform light captured from the darkness"
     url: "/cosmic/"
     btn_class: "btn--primary"
     btn_label: "Learn more"